-Let me be the first to say on behalf of all those living with migraine, we need your support.
-Even when we turn our heads and murmur, “I’m okay!”
-Those of us who have lived this way for awhile are used to just saying “I’m okay” and trying to ignore what we are dealing with on the inside.
+Let me be the first to say, on behalf of all those living with migraine, we need your support.
+Even when we turn our heads and murmur, "I'm okay!"
+Those of us who have lived this way for a while are used to just saying "I'm okay" and ignoring what we are dealing with inside.

 As the one who is suffering, I will still push myself beyond what I know I should because I feel like I have to keep going.
-I feel this way because I have these responsibilities that are weighing on my heart.
+I feel this way because I have these responsibilities weighing on my heart.
 So without fail, there is this giant glass wall that eventually shows itself.
-And let me tell you now, when we hit this particular wall we are down for the count, likely for a few days.
+And let me tell you, when we hit this particular wall, we are down for the count, likely for a few days.

 Simply put, we end up here from pushing ourselves too far or by trying to ignore the pain for far too long.

-This happens because we have responsibilities, we love other people, and we feel obligations.
-In many cases we are not just someone with migraine disease, we are spouses, parents, employees, students, and various other titles.
+We push ourselves because we have responsibilities, love other people, and have obligations.
+In many cases, we are not just someone with migraine disease.
+We are spouses, parents, employees, students, and various other titles.
 These titles put pressure on us to perform or to accomplish certain things.
 Those pressures are very real for us.

-More times than not, we know we failed you and it’s knowing that we failed to perform what we feel is good enough, that hurts us more than the actual physical pain we feel daily.
-There is simply no way to explain to someone the feeling you have when you miss somebody’s birthday party or a graduation event.
+More times than not, we know we failed you.
+Knowing that we failed to perform what we feel is good enough hurts us more than the actual physical pain we feel daily.
+There is simply no way to explain to someone the feeling you have when you miss somebody's birthday party or a graduation event.

 I cannot express the times that I have sat on the floor and cried from a combination of the extreme pain from migraine and the knowledge that I failed to make it to some family event or occasion.
 I know they do not really understand why I cannot just ‘deal with it’ and come for a few hours.
 At the same time, I feel that I am partially to blame for this because there are those times I say nothing and just push through.
 I say that I am okay even when I am most definitely not okay.